miking-lang/miking-ipm/README.md

 	npm install -g browser-sync

-Write your **hello.mc** file and then run either of these commands for your OS:
+Write your **hello.mc** file and then run this command from inside the main project folder:

-	build/boot-linux hello.mc

-	build/boot-macos hello.mc
+	node src/visual/boot.js hello.mc

 This will create a folder called **webpage** and a file inside it called **index.html**.
 Your **hello.mc** file is now watched for updates.